 Expectations for Violations:

-Any violation of this policy, including knowledge of or failure to report, may result in expulsion in the case of students and termination in the case of employees, and a suspension of activities for a minimum of one academic year of any student organization that participates in hazing.
-Individuals accused of violations of this policy will be adjudicated through the College’s codified student and/or judicial process.
+In addition to potential criminal penalties related to hazing, any violation of this policy, including knowledge of and failure to report hazing activity, as soon as practicable under the circumstances, will result in expulsion, suspension, or dismissal, in the case of students, and may result in termination in the case of employees.
+Students will not be permitted to return for at least one semester.
+In addition, there will be a suspension of activities for a minimum of one academic year of any student organization that participates in hazing.
+Individuals accused of violations of this policy will be adjudicated through the College’s codified student and/or employee judicial process and may be subject to criminal penalties as outlined in Act 635 and Act 382.

 Duty to Seek Assistance: